 South Fork 1 day trip information

-Free Camping and continental breakfast is included on our 1 day trips.
-If you do not wish to camp we recommend that you book our afternoon trip on the Gorge, which runs the same section as our one day trip.
-Camping and breakfast is included on the night of your trip date and breakfast the morning after.
+Free Camping and continental breakfast is available on our 1 day trips.
+Please request this when you reserve your trip.
+If you do not wish to camp we recommend that you consider our afternoon trip on the Gorge, which runs the same section as our one day trip.
 If you would like to add an extra night of camping prior to your trip please call our office.

 This is due to upstream water releases which are earlier on weekends than weekdays.

 10:00AM Weekends- Once all guests have arrived, your group will be given an orientation by our trip leader in the meeting area.
 Safety techniques and helpful hints are the main topics to be discussed.
 After the "safety talk" we will suit you up with your pfds (personal flotation devices)and hand out a paddle to each participan.
 Your trip will depart and a deli style lunch will be served downriver.